 These are speculations and no one knows for sure since the show did not go over much on what Bran did or did not.

 Bran refers to himself as the “memory” although per the definition of Greensight he is, in fact, able to foresee some future “glimpse” through prophetic visions/dreams since he is the Three-Eyed Raven.
-Getting some cryptic clues about the future is not quite the same as actually foreseeing the future clearly.
-Because what you do in the present can change the parallels of what you foresaw as a vision of a future, but the only catch is that you need to decipher it in order to be able to warn others to change the outcome.
-But over time if you become good at understanding the clues in your visions, you become more and more of an intuitive expert.
+Getting some cryptic clues about the future is not quite the same as foreseeing the future clearly.
+Because what you do in the present can change the parallels of what you foresaw as a vision of a future, the only catch is that you need to decipher it in order to be able to warn others to change the outcome.
+But over time, if you become good at understanding the clues in your visions, you become more and more of an intuitive expert.
 And it is possible for you to influence things the way you want.
-And that is what I am assuming happened in Bran’s case.
+That is what I am assuming happened in Bran’s case.